chpc-tech-eval/chpc-scc23-nationals/qiskit-aer/README.md

 # Benchmark: Quantum Volume Experiment (Multiple Nodes) *[4%]*

 In order to run the benchmark across your cluster, you will need to configure **Qiskit-Aer** with **MPI** support.
-It would be a good idea to configure a clean virtual environment:Separate your python projects and ensure that they exist in their own, clean environments:
+It would be a good idea to configure a clean virtual environment.
+Separate your python projects and ensure that they exist in their own, clean environments:

 ```bash
 $ deactivate